-- The API doesn't cover integration use cases well: - Internal customers employ quite a specific technological stack, and the API is poorly optimized to work with other programming languages / operating systems / frameworks. - For external customers, the learning curve will be pretty flat as they can't take a look at the source code or talk to the API developers directly, unlike internal customers that are much more familiar with the API concepts. - Documentation often covers only some subset of use cases needed by internal customers.
+- The API doesn't cover integration use cases well: - internal customers employ quite a specific technological stack, and the API is poorly optimized to work with other programming languages / operating systems / frameworks; - for external customers, the learning curve will be pretty flat as they can't take a look at the source code or talk to the API developers directly, unlike internal customers that are much more familiar with the API concepts; - documentation often covers only some subset of use cases needed by internal customers;

-- The API services ecosystem which we will describe in "The API Services Range" chapter usually doesn't exist. - Any resources spent are directed to covering internal customer needs first.
-It means the following: - API development plans are totally opaque to partners, and sometimes look just absurd with obvious problems being neglected for years. - Technical support of external customers is financed on leftovers. - Often, developers of internal services break backward compatibility or issue new major versions whenever they need it and don't care about the consequences of these decisions for external API partners.
+- the API services ecosystem which we will describe in "The API Services Range" chapter usually doesn't exist. - Any resources spent are directed to covering internal customer needs first.
+It means the following: - API development plans are totally opaque to partners, and sometimes look just absurd with obvious problems being neglected for years; - technical support of external customers is financed on leftovers.